In the Shop - Body Molds

 Once the block is able to be assembled and can be accurately secured in a closed position it is time to layout the body shape.
 Had I attempted this step (cutting the shape out of the plywood block) prior to cutting the plywood block in half (and securing it back together), I would have reduced the width of the body mold by the width of the saw blade used to cut the mold in half.
 In other words, I would have altered the shape of the guitar, making it narrower than my template (or drawing).

-My body molds are (typically) cut with symmetrical interiors, to which I add a cutaway insert.
+For more traditional body styles, my body molds are cut with symmetrical interiors, to which I add a cutaway insert.
 This gives me more flexibility with one body mold, as opposed to building at least two molds for each guitar size, one for a cutaway and a second for a non-cutaway.

 You may recall reading that my template was sized to the outer dimensions of guitar body.
 The template must fit perfectly within the finished body mold.
 I use a router inlay process to transfer the shape of my template to the plywood block.
 First, I create a slightly oversized cutout in hardboard (or some suitable material) using the template as a guide and then, using that hardboard cutout as a guide, I rout a perfectly sized shape into the plywood.